18F/product-guide/pages/budeting.md

 **Travel costs**

-Often your team will need to travel to the partner site during specific project milestones.
-For budgeting purposes, it’s good to estimate travel for a fully distributed (remote to DC) core development team.
-Some important activities which may require travel include: design sprints, UX research and interviews, presentations of findings to stakeholders, project launches, post-launch celebrations, and debriefing.
-There may be other ad-hoc travel required by specific team members depending on project specifics.
+Often your team will need to travel to the partner site for specific project milestones or activities.
+These might include design sprints, UX research and interviews, presentations of findings to stakeholders, project launches, post-launch celebrations, or debriefing.
+There may also be other ad-hoc travel required by various team members depending on project specifics.
+For example, many project teams find an in-person kick off to be very beneficial, as it allows for focused, face-to-face time for foundational exercises like backlog creation or story-mapping.

+Be sure to address expectations for travel with the potential agency partner up front.
+This will not only allow you to budget more accurately, but will also give you an opportunity to gauge their reception to the 18F remote work policy.
+Identifying and addressing any reticence about this early on is vital for a strong working relationship.

+When budgeting for travel:
+- Use the [Travel Cost Estimator] (https://docs.google.com/spreadsheets/d/1uZyws7VZeb-sp4dSDLVR7C4HefmY25SquF8PGQXZ4Q0/edit#gid=0) as a guide
+- Estimate travel for a fully distributed team, i.e., assume everyone on the team is remote to DC and plan for the costs of the farthest flights
+- Use GSA's City Pairs Search (http://cpsearch.fas.gsa.gov/) when estimating flight costs
+- Include the travel budget as part of the labor hours lump sum; This allows you to use any surplus for feature development/other labor
+- In addition to basic transportation and lodging costs, don’t forget to include meals and incidentals (M&IE), local travel (+gas), and other productivity enhancements (like in-flight wi-fi) to your estimates
+- Consider all the milestones or activities travel might be required carefully and allow ample budget for all of them
+- If you need assistance, ask in #travel or #product

 **Infrastructure and DevOps time**